Bega Valley Shire

 |Bega Valley Shire - Constant prices||2018/19||2013/14||Change|

-An analysis of the jobs held by the full-time equivalent local workers in Bega Valley Shire in 2018/19 shows the three highest industries were:
+An analysis of the worker productivity by industry sectors in Bega Valley Shire in 2018/19 shows the three highest industries were:

 - Mining ($442,124)

 - Financial and Insurance Services ($274,090)

 - Rental, Hiring and Real Estate Services ($256,441)

 In comparison, the same 3 industries in New South Wales were for $439,804 in Mining; $341,088 in Financial and Insurance Services; and $352,185 in Rental, Hiring and Real Estate Services.